Treatment & Care

 Will neurofeedback affect my personality?

 Neurofeedback will not change your personality.
-It will simply calm your brain and allow you to think more clearly and positively, allowing you to feel and act how you want when you want to.
+It will simply calm your brain and allow you to think more clearly and positively.
+This change allows you to feel and act how you want when you want.

 Does neurofeedback require intense concentration?

 No, neurofeedback (also known as direct neurofeedback) is completely passive and does not require intense concentration.

 No, neurofeedback is not known to interact with any medications.
 Neurofeedback is drug-free.
 You should continue to take medications as prescribed by your provider.

 What are the known side effects of neurofeedback?

 Neurofeedback has been used for over 30 years, with very few reported side effects and is considered safe for all patients.
 In rare cases, some individuals have reported feeling tired, foggy, or having a slight headache, while other have reported feeling energetic or really happy.

 Neurofeedback and biofeedback are often described as the same things.
 Neurofeedback is in fact a type of biofeedback; as they both are designed to specifically target brainwave patterns.

 Can neurofeedback be done at home?

 Neurofeedback is safe to be performed at home but should be performed under the supervision of a qualified neurofeedback technician.